valu-digital/slack-action/README.md

       token: ${{ secrets.SLACK_TOKEN }}
       # or
       #webhook: ${{ secrets.SLACK_WEBHOOK }}
-      channel: "#channel" # Channel to send the message to
+      channel: "#channel" # Channel to send the messages to
 ```

 This puts the `slack-message` command to the PATH in your Github Workflows and